General Data Protection Regulation

 The General Data Protection Regulation (Regulation (EU) 2016/679), abbreviated GDPR, is a European Union regulation on information privacy in the European Union (EU) and the European Economic Area (EEA).
 The GDPR is an important component of EU privacy law and human rights law, in particular Article 8(1) of the Charter of Fundamental Rights of the European Union.
 It also governs the transfer of personal data outside the EU and EEA.
 The GDPR's goals are to enhance individuals' control and rights over their personal information and to simplify the regulations for international business.
 It supersedes the Data Protection Directive 95/46/EC and, among other things, simplifies the terminology.

 The European Parliament and Council of the European Union adopted the GDPR on 14 April 2016, to become effective on 25 May 2018.
 As an EU regulation (instead of a directive), the GDPR has direct legal effect and does not require transposition into national law.
 However, it also provides flexibility for individual member states to modify (derogate from) some of its provisions.

 As an example of the Brussels effect, the regulation became a model for many other laws around the world, including in Brazil, Japan, Singapore, South Africa, South Korea, Sri Lanka, and Thailand.
-After leaving the European Union the United Kingdom enacted its "UK GDPR", identical to the GDPR.
+After leaving the European Union, the United Kingdom enacted its "UK GDPR", identical to the GDPR.
 The California Consumer Privacy Act (CCPA), adopted on 28 June 2018, has many similarities with the GDPR.

 Contents

 The GDPR 2016 has eleven chapters, concerning general provisions, principles, rights of the data subject, duties of data controllers or processors, transfers of personal data to third-party countries, supervisory authorities, cooperation among member states, remedies, liability or penalties for breach of rights, provisions related to specific processing situations, and miscellaneous final provisions.
-Recital 4 proclaims that ‘processing of personal data should be designed to serve mankind’.
+The GDPR also contains 173 recitals purposed to clarify scope and rationale for the regulatory provisions, as well as its legislative intents – Recital 4, for instance, begins by saying that the processing of personal data should be "designed to serve mankind".

 General provisions

-The regulation applies if the data controller (an organisation that collects information about living people, whether they are in the EU or not), or processor (an organisation that processes data on behalf of a data controller like cloud service providers), or the data subject (person) is based in the EU.
-Under certain circumstances, the regulation also applies to organisations based outside the EU if they collect or process personal data of individuals located inside the EU.
-The regulation does not apply to the processing of data by a person for a "purely personal or household activity and thus with no connection to a professional or commercial activity."
-(Recital 18).
+The regulation applies if the data controller, (Note: an organisation that collects information about living people, whether they are in the EU or not) or processor, (Note: an organisation that processes data on behalf of a data controller, like cloud service providers) or the data subject (person) is based in the EU.
+The regulation also applies to organisations based outside the EU if they collect or process personal data of individuals located inside the EU.
+(Note: "... where the processing activities are related to: